Decam9/Twitter_App/README.md

   * [x] User can then enter a new tweet and post this to twitter
   * [x] User is taken back to home timeline with **new tweet visible** in timeline
   * [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh

+*  []User can click on the profile image in any tweet to see another user's profile.
+(3 points)
+  * [] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+  * [x] Profile view should include that user's timeline
+  * [x] The users/show endpoint can be used to access this information.

 The following **optional** features are implemented: